FarFar-Tech/Land-Cover-Classification_using_Foundation_Models/README.md

 - Agricultural lands
 - Urban expansion zones

-Satellite data was clipped to a region of interest (ROI) covering parts of the **Kerinci Seblat National Park** and surrounding areas, known for its rich biodiversity and dynamic land cover changes.
-The images were exported from a Google Earth Engine (GEE) script (https://storage.googleapis.com/gee-ramiqcom-bucket).
+Satellite data were clipped to a region of interest (ROI) that covers parts of the **Kerinci Seblat National Park** and surrounding areas, known for its rich biodiversity and dynamic land-cover changes.
+The images were exported from a Google Earth Engine (GEE).

 <img width="723" height="688" alt="image" src="https://github.com/user-attachments/assets/f601fae4-5e5f-47a4-abe7-484fdd962c3e" />